robisim74/qwik-speak/tools/extract.md

         app.json
         home.json
 ```
-But if you use some non-nested key, only one file for each language will be generated, called `app.json`
+But if you don't always use scoped translations, only one file for each language will be generated, called `app.json`

 #### Configuration
 Add the command in `package.json`, and provide at least the supported languages: